bobjflong/small_stonks/README.md

 # Warning

 Please don't use this app for anything important, or making important decisions 🙄 I cannot vouch for accuracy.
-The data here is calculated from daily snapshots, not real-time.
-This is due to some limitations of Alpha Vantage.
-I would like to add real time data in the future.
+Alpha Vantage does not support real-time information for Nasdaq listed items, and there may be other inaccuracies.